Sapphire Point is one of the only elopement and wedding venue in the Summit county area

 Some other important rules to note about the area:

-- Portable chairs and other furnatures is allowed if you place it yourself.
+- Portable chairs and other furniture is allowed if you place them yourself.

 - Practice leave no trace principles.
 I’ll share a bit more about this below in booking the right vendors for your ceremony!

 When To Have A Sapphire Point Wedding

 The beautiful thing about this area is that you can access it year round, but it may require different gear and comfortability levels for you and your guests.

 Everyone wants a summer wedding, it seems, which makes sense because the weather is usually a bit more predictable and warmer, which is nice if you have your heart set out for any attire that shows a bit more skin or if you just love warmer weather.